Sairyss/system-design-patterns/README.md

 ### Performance and availability

+**[Availability](https://www.techtarget.com/searchdatacenter/definition/high-availability)** is often quantified by uptime (or downtime) as a percentage of time the service is available.
+For example, around 8 hours of downtime per year may be considered as a 99.9% available system.

+**[Performance](https://en.wikipedia.org/wiki/Computer_performance)** is the amount of useful work accomplished by a computer system at reasonable time.

-Here we will discuss some techniques that can help with system performance and availability.
+Below we will discuss some techniques that can help with system performance and availability.

 #### Creating redundancy

-Redundancy means duplication of critical components like data, nodes and running processes, etc.
+[Redundancy](<https://en.wikipedia.org/wiki/Redundancy_(engineering)>) means duplication of critical components like data, nodes and running processes, etc.
 Redundancy can improve flexibility, reliability, availability, scalability and performance of your system, failure resistance and recovery.
 Below we discuss techniques and patterns for creating redundancy.

 #### Load balancing